ai/size-limit/README.md

 getSize([index, extra]).then(size => {
   if (size > 1 * 1024 * 1024) {
-    console.error('Project become bigger than 1MB')
+    console.error('Project is now larger than 1MB!')
   }
 })
 ```

-## Difference with bundlesize
+## Comparison with `bundlesize`

+Size Limit is a full-featured library that helps you to get into the detail
+of _what_ and _why_ causes the bloat; it also works offline.

+In short,

-1. We have `--why` mode to run Webpack Bundle Analyzer.
+1. Size Limit has the `--why` mode to run Webpack Bundle Analyzer — this way,
+   you can see what went wrong in a nice graphical representation.
-2. `size-limit` doesn’t use any external API and works offline.
+2. Size Limit doesn’t use any external APIs and works offline.
-3. Setting up is more easy, `size-limit` runs on your CI and doesn’t need to
-   enable any hooks.